kivy-garden/draggable/README.md

         restore_widget_location(self, ctx.original_location)
 ```

-If you don't need the animation, and want the draggable to go back instantly, overwrite it as follows:
+If you don't need the animation, and want the draggable to go back instantly, overwrite the handler as follows:

 ```python
 class MyDraggable(KXDraggableBehavior, Widget):